Last Updated on February 17, 2021 by Grow with Bovees

 Add Them To Your Compost Pile

 It is important that you break the filters down as much as possible so it is easier for them to decompose.
-If you add them whole to your pile they will take ages to break down on their own and decompose.
+If you add them whole to your pile or compost tumbler, they will take longer to break down on their own and decompose.

 Shred them up into small pieces and mix them into your compost.
 Ensure they are covered in soil as if they are exposed to the air and dry out, they will take much longer to decompose.